KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/29-bridge-threshold.md

 * **Focus:** The vertical and horizontal bridge uniting Heaven and Earth, Spirit and Flesh.

-* **Function:** It is the perfected synthesis of Acclivous and Declivous Centropic motion along a vertical axis intersecting the horizontal plane of embodiment, forming a stable Axis of Return.
+* **Function:** It is the lawful intersection of Acclivous and Declivous Centropic motion along a vertical axis meeting the horizontal plane of embodiment, forming a stable Axis of Return.

 ### 3. The Rainbow of Noah (Hebrew)